sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 Why is this important?
 It means that any side effects you might have in your signal chain somewhere, any transformations that affect the application world, will occur multiple times.
 This is often unexpected by users new to RAC.
 (It also goes against the idea of building functionally – data in, data out).

--- diagram of a side effect (arm reachng out from signal chain box and pressing a button in the outside world) --
+-- diagram of a side effect (arm reaching out from signal chain box and pressing a button in the outside world) --

 A contrived example might be a signal for a button tap event that updates a counter property on `self` somewhere in the signal chain.
 If there are multiple subscribers to this signal chain, that property is going to be incremented more than you intend.
 You should strive to eliminate side effects from your signal chains as much as possible.
 When side effects are unavoidable, there are mechanisms in place you can use to prevent this.
 I'll explore that in another article.

-In addition to side effects, you need to pay attention to signal chains with expensive operations like network requests.
-Although not a side effect, there are two potential issues to be aware of.
+In addition to side effects, you need to pay attention to signal chains with expensive operations and variable data.
+Network requests are an example of all three:

+1. Network requests affect the networking layer of your app (side effect).
-1. Network requests introduce variable data into your signal chain.
+2. Network requests introduce variable data into your signal chain.
 (Two identical requests could return different data.)
-2. Network requests are slow.
+3. Network requests are slow.

 As an example, you may have a signal that sends a value each time a button is tapped, and you want to transform that value into the results of a network request.
 If you have multiple subscribers doing something with the value returned by that signal chain, you will be making multiple network requests.